Schweitzer Adventure Camp

 Yes!
 We will pick you up in a small Schweitzer bus at the Schweitzer Park and Ride at the base of the mountain at 8am and bring you back at 4pm.

-What if I don’t know anybody there?
+What if my child doesn’t know anybody there?

 Everyone makes fast friends at Schweitzer Camp!
 You’ll have fun making new friends or you can always invite a friend to join you at camp!

 Most of the time, all the campers stay together.
 However, depending on activities we may divide into 2 groups; for example, if we are going on a hike one group may go on a long hike and one group may go on a shorter hike.
 One group may decide to make a craft and the other rides the chairlift.
 (You will make the choice which group you go with.)